In 2010, QEB Hollis Whiteman purchased 1-2 Laurence Pountney Hill. But it had a life before us.

-1 & 2 Laurence Pountney Hill are the finest surviving merchants’ houses in the City of London.
+Numbers 1 and 2 Laurence Pountney Hill are the finest surviving Merchants’ houses in the City of London.
 Built in 1703 during a high point in the history of English craftsmanship, they boast doorcases and cornices of exceptionally rich carving.
 Inside, No. 1 still retains original panelling and an elegant staircase with spiral balusters.
 They are the work of Thomas Denning, a master carpenter and builder who worked for both Sir Christopher Wren and Nicholas Hawksmoor.

 The doorcases are thick with undulating foliage work and are flanked by lion head console brackets.
 These support beautiful shell hoods, the left one bearing the date 1703 and the right with a relief of cherubs playing bowls.
 The cornice at the top of the building is similarly elaborate, with thickly carved brackets grouped in threes between the windows.
 This richness of effect is carried through to the interior, where an open well staircase rises through three stories, elaborately finished with spiral balusters and newel posts.

 The virtuosity of the woodwork is explained by the fact that the houses were built by a master carpenter, Thomas Denning.
 He had worked on Wren’s church of St Michael Paternoster Royal nearby and would later contribute to Hawksmoor’s St Mary Woolnoth.
 Like other ambitious craftsmen, Denning branched out into the cut-throat world of speculative building.
 At Laurence Pountney Hill, he appealed to the market by ingeniously contriving two basements beneath the houses.
 This created an abundance of storage space that would appeal to the London Merchants, whose houses doubled as business premises.
 Denning’s speculation paid off: on 15 July 1704 he sold both houses to Mr John Harris for £3,190, a tidy sum.